abhishekrawe/abhishekrawe/README.md

 ### Hi there 👋
 ✨I am Abhishek Kumar Singh,

-😎a passionate developer
+😎A passionate developer

-💖who loves to develop and design innovative and interactive websites.
+💖Who loves to develop and design innovative and interactive websites.

 🐱‍🚀I am a tech freak and always eager to expand my skills.